DigixGlobal/doxity/README.md

 1. Have a project that contains natspecced* `.sol` contracts in a `contracts` directory.
 1. `doxity init` will clone and set up the boilerplate gatsby project - files found in `./scripts/doxity`
-1. `doxity build` will compile the contracts and get json meta data
+1. `doxity build` will generate static HTML containing documentation to `./docs`

+**Customize Markup and Publish it to github**

-1. optional `doxity develop` will start a development server for editing gatsby project
+1. `doxity develop` will start a development server for editing gatsby project
+1. `doxity compile` will compile the contracts and update the contract data
+1. Ensure you have set `linkPrefix` in `scripts/doxity/config.toml` to be equal to your repo's name (e.g. `/my-project`)
 1. `doxity publish` will generate static HTML containing documentation to `./docs`

-**Publish it to github**

-1. Ensure you have set `linkPrefix` in `scripts/doxity/config.toml` to be equal to your repo's name (e.g. `/my-project`)
 1. After publishing, you'll end up with a `./docs` folder in your project which can be easily deployed
 1. Push it to `master` on github
 1. Go to your repo options, update 'Github Pages -> Set Source' to 'master branch /docs folder'